and33zy/Cigna-Analysis-Report/README.md

 # Cigna-Offers-Analysis-Report
 Analysis report for offers given by Cigna Dental.

-Used [Procedres-by-Procedure-Codes](https://github.com/and33zy/Procedures-by-Procedure-Code/blob/main/Procedures%20By%20Procedure%20Code.csv) to compare current, 1rst offer, and 2nd offer rates provided by Cigna Dental.

 Converted PDF files to excel format using data retrieval tool in Microsoft Excel.

-This report includes the first offer analysis report.
-First analysis not shown due to second offer being given almost same day.

-Analysis report compares current Cigna rates with first offer, second offer, and also rates by Careington's fee schedule.

-This report includes Careington because a third party carrier can pay the office through their rates due to Cigna's partnership with Careington.
+Data cleaning and transformation to proper 3 column style (Procedure code, description, and fees).

+Used [Procedres-by-Procedure-Codes](https://github.com/and33zy/Procedures-by-Procedure-Code/blob/main/Procedures%20By%20Procedure%20Code.csv) as current Cigna fees to compare with 1rst, 2nd, 3rd, and 4th (final) offers.

+Also included Careington's platinum fee schedule as they can possibly pickup Cigna as a third party carrier and pay by the platinum fee schedule.

+Connection Dental recently (July 2023) announced partnership with Cigna dental, can possibly become another 3rd party carrier other than Careington.